-The over 2 million residents have an amazing outdoor lifestyle – surf beaches, Swan River and Kings Park (400 hectare of protected park and bushland).
+Perth’s over 2 million residents have an amazing outdoor lifestyle—surf beaches, Swan River, and Kings Park (400 hectares of protected park and bushland).
 From its beautiful weather to its endless day trip options, Perth has plenty to offer its locals.

 The mining boom brought a wealth of opportunity and investment to Perth.
-The boom has driven house prices up and the cost of living.
-However, outlying suburbs on decent-sized blocks are still affordable.
+However, the boom has driven house prices up and raised the cost of living.
+Outlying suburbs on decent-sized blocks are still affordable.

-The 2 million population cover an area of over 5,000 square kilometers, so no giant concrete metropolis.
-A more suburban feel than urban.
+The 2 million people cover an area of over 5,000 square kilometres, so there is no giant concrete metropolis.
+It has a more suburban feel than urban.

 Population: 2,140,000 people